Anonymous-50/Geometric_Deep_Behavioral_Analysis/README.md

 ## Data Preparation
 - In the 'data_preparation' folder contains the files for preparing the pose skeleton files before feeding them to the geometric deep framework.

+## Data Loading
+- In the 'data_loader' folder contains the files for loading as binary or triple classification tasks.